dangrosvenor/CEMAC_UM_TIPs/ARCHER2/README.md

 [UKCA CC12 fixes](https://code.metoffice.gov.uk/trac/um/ticket/6464)

-find the revision log for the "cce12 fixes"
+An easy way to find the required mods is to browse [Jeff Coles UM code](https://code.metoffice.gov.uk/trac/um/browser/main/branches/dev/jeffcole) select the version you're interested in and search the revision log for the "cce12 fixes" in Jeff Coles

 e.g. for vn 11.2 the following files need to be modified

 ```
 atmosphere/AC_assimilation/getobs.F90 (4 diffs)